 I have been working with young baseball players and teams for over 10 years.
 I love the opportunity to share what I have learned from the game, I am passionate about what I do, and I genuinely enjoy helping young players get better and maximize their potential.

-The rate for an intro lesson is $30 for an hour session.
-This intro training session is at a discounted rate, and it is an opportunity for us to meet and get a feel for each other to see if we both think it will be a good fit.
+The rate for a trial lesson is $50 for the hour.
+This trial training session is at a discounted rate, and it is an opportunity for us to meet and get a feel for each other to see if we both think it will be a good fit.
 I will work with the player and evaluate his/her ability for the 60 minute session, and focus on teaching whatever aspect of the game the player desires.

 From there, if the player is serious about improving in the game further, we will get him/her on a custom training program, or you will be offered the MADE Total Baseball Development Package, a comprehensive baseball development program for youth players. (recommended for younger players who need to learn the game from a holistic perspective rather than position specific.)